-The cockpit lounge seat provides seating and the rear portion converts to a sun lounge.
-The rear portion of the seat raises with cockpit deck to provide access to the engine compartment.
-There is a cooler below the starboard lounge cushion that drains to the cockpit and drink holders located forward of the lounge.
-There is storage and access to the starboard fuel gauge sender on the fuel tank below the forward seat cushion and additional storage below the forward sun lounge seat cushion above the engine compartment.
+The cockpit lounge seat provides seating and the rear portion converts to a sun island.
+The sun island portion of the seat raises with cockpit deck to provide access to the engine compartment.
+There is storage below the forward seat cushion and additional storage below the forward sun island seat cushion above the engine compartment.

-The backrest on the rear of the lounge seat has three positions.
+The backrest on the rear of the sun island seat has three positions.
 In the aft position, it is a back rest cushion for the lounge seat.
 In center position it converts the seat to a reverse facing sun lounge with backrest.
-In the forward position, it makes a full lay down sun lounge and enables the seat cushion to be opened to access the storage compartment.
+In the forward position, it makes a full lay down sun lounge and enables the seat cushion to be opened to access the rear storage compartment in the sun island.